wdawson/okta.github.io/_source/_posts/2015-04-14-android-unit-testing-part-3.md

 Now, instances of `Foo` and `Bar` are automatically injected in the runtime.
-However, your test will fail with NPE, because the Foo class has a Bar dependency which wasn’t delivered.
-I.e., we don’t want it injected by Dagger -— we want mocked dependency, not a real one.
+However, your test will fail with NPE, because the Foo class has a Bar dependency which wasn't delivered.
+I.e., we don't want it injected by Dagger -— we want mocked dependency, not a real one.

 ## Resources